wahengchang/js-meter/README.md

-#js-meter
+# js-meter
-it is an tool of measuring performance of time, CPU, RAM and heap of javascript code
+It is an tool of measuring performance of time, CPU, RAM and heap of javascript code

 [![NPM](https://nodei.co/npm/js-meter.png?downloads=true&downloadRank=true)](https://www.npmjs.com/package/js-meter)